hargoniX/master/thesis/thesis.typ

 of theorems.

 As we can see, Chako only found counterexamples (*SAT*) for $0.4%$ of the theorems.
-After manual inspection, all of these counterexamples can be attributed to an unsoundness in the reduction to Kodkod#footnote[https://github.com/nunchaku-inria/nunchaku/issues/55].
+After manual inspection, all of these counterexamples can be attributed to an unsoundness in Nunchaku when reducing to Kodkod#footnote[https://github.com/nunchaku-inria/nunchaku/issues/55].
 Furthermore, Chako managed to prove (*UNSAT*)
 $28.1%$ of the statements and gave up on $44.8%$ (*Unknown*).
 It was particularly successful at proving theorems in the `Option` theory, likely because most of its theorems can be proven by case distinction.
 Overall, the low false positive rate and the fact that the solvers identify many theorems as true